medivh397/BlurView/README.md

 # BlurView
-A very fast and dynamic IOS-like blur of underlying Views for Android
+A very fast and dynamic IOS-like blur layout for Android